 Pressed for time?
 Think of this short and sweet tour as your safari adventure trailer.
 On the road from Namibia to Botswana you’ll have a front row seat to all of Southern Africa’s bucket list experiences.
 From capturing a snapshot of the elusive big five in Etosha to hearing ancient stories told by Southern Africa’s first people - this is an authentic African adventure and you’re at the heart of it.

 Highlights include Swakopmund, Etosha National Park, the Okavango Delta and, of course, Chobe National Park.
-Look forward to African sunsets and sunrises, chatting around the campfire, night and day game drives and spotting animals around the waterhole.
+Look forward to African sunsets and sunrises, chatting around the campfire, night and day game drives and spotting animals around the waterholes.
 This is suitable if you are short on time and enjoy the camping lifestyle.

 Embark on an unforgettable 12 day journey through Namibia, a land of contrasts.
 From the bustling city of Windhoek, explore the untamed beauty of EtoshaNationalPark, encountering iconic wildlife like elephants and lions.
 Immerse yourself in the rich culture of the Himba tribe and traverse the rugged Skeleton Coast.
 Marvel at the world's tallest sand dunes at Sossusvlei and witness the grandeur of the Fish River Canyon.
 This epic adventure showcases Namibia's diverse landscapes, wildlife, and cultural treasures.